 Explain to your testers during kickoff what regression testing is.
 Let them know that they’ll likely be asked to duplicate other testers’ bugs and to see if the issues they had submitted have been fixed in subsequent builds of the software.
 This will prepare them for these kinds of requests from your team later in the test.

 Always remember that the most important aspect of the kickoff stage is making sure your testers know what to expect during the test and providing them with everything they’ll need to get set up.
-For more advice on running a successful software beta test, download our free What you Need to Know About Software Beta Tests eBook.
+For more advice on running a successful software beta test, download our free Software Beta Test Planning Kit.